Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Background and Related Work

-The rapid deployment of large language models (LLMs) has driven an acceleration of research on guardrail frameworks and content moderation systems designed to constrain model behavior.
-One of the first safety oriented fine-tuned models, LlamaGuard~\cite{inan2023llama}, was introduced to detect and filter harmful content in both user inputs and model responses.
-Since the release of LlamaGuard, several studies have proposed increasingly sophisticated approaches spanning ensemble moderation, lightweight transformer architectures, and generative moderation pipelines \cite{han2024wildguard, datta2025javelinguard, ghosh2024aegis,zeng2024shieldgemma, ganon-etal-2025-diesel}.
-While these methods mark significant progress, they remain constrained to predefined safety taxonomies: optimized on specific risk categories and limited in scope to the safety domain, such as toxicity or bias.
-As a result, they struggle to capture the contextual, dynamic nature of organizational policies, which often involve evolving regulations and domain-specific constraints.
+The widespread deployment of LLMs has accelerated research on guardrail and content moderation systems.
+Early safety-oriented models such as LlamaGuard~\cite{inan2023llama}, along with subsequent work on ensemble moderation, lightweight architectures, and generative pipelines~\cite{han2024wildguard,datta2025javelinguard,ghosh2024aegis,zeng2024shieldgemma,ganon-etal-2025-diesel}, focus on detecting harmful content in inputs and outputs.
+However, these methods rely on predefined safety taxonomies and are optimized for narrow risk categories such as toxicity or bias.
+As a result, they do not readily generalize to custom organizational policies, which are often contextual, domain-specific, and frequently evolving.